 In France, Canada is represented by the Embassy of Canada in Paris.
 Canada also has consulates headed by honorary consuls in Lyon, Nice, Saint-Pierre-et-Miquelon, and Toulouse.
 France is represented in Canada by its Embassy in Ottawa.
 France also has consulates in Vancouver, Toronto, Montréal, Québec, and Moncton.

-Building on the strength of their common history, bilateral relations between Canada and France are rich and dense at all levels and in numerous fields.
-This is due in large part to effective cooperation on governance and social issues (immigration/integration, governance issues, justice and public safety and others) as well as on international files.
+Building on the strength of their shared history, bilateral relations between Canada and France are well developed and deep at all levels and in numerous fields.
+This is due in large part to effective cooperation on governance and social issues (immigration/integration, justice and public safety and others) as well as on international files.

 Canada and France cooperate closely on academic relations.
 With numerous Canadian Studies Centres in France and hundreds of student exchange agreements signed between Canadian and French higher education institutions, a great deal of French students come to Canada each year.
 France is one of the most popular destinations for Canadian post-secondary students, particularly among non-English-speaking destinations.
-Since 2004, a Youth Mobility Agreement has facilitated the movement of Canadian and French nationals aged 18-35 to the other country.
+Since 2004, a Youth Mobility Agreement has facilitated the movement of Canadian and French nationals aged 18-35 to each other’s country.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .